Nutrition

 The second critical mindset is a good-enough mindset.

-As you embark on forming a positive habit, instead of thinking you need to be perfect, I encourage you to think about how you could do a good-enough job to get the results you want to get.
+As you embark on forming a positive habit, instead of thinking you need to be perfect, I encourage you to think about how you can do a good-enough job to get the results you want to get.

 This isn’t to discourage excellence.
 The pursuit of excellence can be very helpful.
 But the pursuit of perfection absolutely stops people in their tracks.